 22. Age Discrimination in Employment Act (ADEA) – This protects individuals aged 40 or older from employment discrimination based on age.

 23. Consolidated Omnibus Budget Reconciliation Act (COBRA) – This requires most group health plans to offer individuals who lost coverage due to certain events, the opportunity to continue coverage on a self-pay basis.

 24. Family and Medical Leave Act (FMLA) – This allows eligible employees of covered employers to take unpaid, but job-protected leave for specified family and medical reasons.
 It also requires that employee get continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
 More on FMLA here.

 25. Mental Health Parity and Addiction Equity Act (MHPAEA) – This requires group health plans and health insurance issuers to ensure financial requirements and treatment limitations related to mental health or substance use disorder benefits are no more restrictive than the predominant requirements or limitations applied to substantially all medical or surgical benefits.
 Whew, that’s a mouthful.
 Read more on this one here.

 That’s a lot to take in, isn’t it?
 Sure, if you’ve been in business a while, you’ve likely come across those acronyms plenty of times.
 It’s just a part of doing business, and keeping your employees safe and treated fairly.

 If you need help with it all, we’ve got your back.
 Remember ThinkHR that I mentioned at the beginning?
 They power our HR Advisory product that you’ll want to learn more about.

-It’s free for all clients and the upgraded version is just $29 per month.
+It’s just $4 a month for all clients and the upgraded version is just $39 per month.

 Fill out the form below to get the conversation started.